vindvaki/ruby-rure/README.md

 # ruby-rure

-A simple native ruby extension wrapper around [the rust regex crate](https://github.com/rust-lang/regex).
+A simple native ruby extension wrapper around [the rust regex crate's C-api](https://github.com/rust-lang/regex/tree/master/regex-capi).

+There are cases where this gem will be faster than Ruby's built in `Regexp`, and cases where it will be slower.
+Refer to [rust-lang/regex/PERFORMANCE.md](https://github.com/rust-lang/regex/blob/master/PERFORMANCE.md) for advice.

+As a rule of thumb, you probably don't need this gem.
+It is probably safe to use.

 ## Installation